 There was a hum about the Wise Hall and a timeless sense of gathering, with the room sensually lit by faux-candle chandeliers and strings of bulbs pinwheeling out from the mirrored ball centred high on the roof.
-Calgary’s Rotary Park, the first act of the evening, stepped out onto stage and aligned abreast forming a five piece string band.
+Calgary’s Rotary Park, the first act of the evening, stepped out onto stage and aligned abreast forming a five-piece string band.

 Harmony arose from the quintet, opening with the gentle “Tumbleweed.”
 The song was complete and embracing — warm like the lights above.
-Surprising the audience by leading away from traditional songs, Rotary Park played a New Orleans’ style “Goodbye Baby Blues” transitioning into ‘50s doo-wop then seamlessly linking with a metronome and a full rendition of Pink Floyd’s “Time.”
+Surprising the audience by leading away from traditional songs, Rotary Park played a New Orleans’ style “Goodbye Baby Blues” transitioning into ‘50s doo-wop, then seamlessly linking with a metronome and a full rendition of Pink Floyd’s “Time.”
 Rotary Park’s eclectic and impressive set — and their second time to the Wise Hall — proved their talents.

 Vancouver based Gerry Hannah & the New Questioning Coyote Brigade took the stage next.
-Armed with an Epiphone and ironically wearing a sleeveless shirt emblazoned with “Alcatraz,” the local punk icon and his band got straight to business with the rocking “Like A Fire,” From his 2014 release, Coming Home.
+Armed with an Epiphone and ironically wearing a sleeveless shirt emblazoned with “Alcatraz,” the local punk icon and his band got straight to business with the rocking “Like A Fire,” from his 2014 release, Coming Home.

-Between songs, Hannah told a brief story about getting out of prison and being told by his parole officer at the time to “quit that anarchist club” and to “marry a respectable women and settle down in the suburbs” — the following songs were his response to that “voice of authority.”
+Between songs, Hannah told a brief story about getting out of prison and being told by his parole officer at the time to “quit that anarchist club” and to “marry a respectable woman and settle down in the suburbs” — the following songs were his response to that “voice of authority.”

 “21st Century,” a song from Hannah’s early days with The Stiffs, charged the crowd to their feet.
 With subversive iconoclasm and examining lyrics, Gerry Hannah & the New Questioning Coyote Brigade kept their rock relevant, exploratory and engaging.